 Filing a Chapter 7 case can eliminate your debts, halt the phone calls from creditors, and allow you to start fresh.
 In many cases, it is the most effective way to get back to a solid financial footing.
 Filing Chapter 7 is about starting over.
 Fort Lauderdale Bankruptcy Lawyer John Bristol explain all of your financial options and we can help you do it affordably.

-Short Videos That Help Explain Chapter 7 Bankruptcy:
+Check Out These Very Short You Tube Videos That Help Explain Chapter 7 Bankruptcy:

 The Law Office of John Bristol has filed more than 10,000 cases in the Southern District of Florida since 1988.
 We concentrate our law practice on Chapter 7 (liquidation) and Chapter 13 (personal reorganization) cases in Broward County, Florida